 Local employers have expressed an interest in Leadership Akron providing a way for more of their employees to connect with our work and with the community since the Signature Program class is limited to one participant from any given employer.
 In response, Leadership Akron successfully piloted an experience with Goodyear in 2011 that blended leadership development and community awareness.
 Based on the success of this model and the positive feedback from research with local human resources managers, we are now pleased to have completed more than a dozen different CLI programs.
 We are excited to offer this opportunity to further develop your talent and connect your leaders with our community.

 In addition to specialized CLI programs, Leadership Akron offers a Community Leadership Institute that is open to all.
 This is offered each spring and each fall.
-Topics include: Board & Nonprofit Basics; Managing Networks/Communicating Effectively; Financial Sustainability & Social Enterprise; and Leading Change.
+Topics include: Board & Nonprofit Basics; Managing Networks/Communicating Effectively; Creating Shared Vision; and Leading Change.

 HOW WILL THE COMMUNITY LEADERSHIP INSTITUTE HELP MY COMPANY?